 More Psalms of David

 These are Jewish Psalms written between the third century BC and AD 100.
-Included is Psalm 151 which is included in the Apocrypha in the Orthodox Church.
+One of these is Psalm 151 which is included in the Apocrypha in the Orthodox Church.

 The Prayer of Manasseh